rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 #### Are there any guarantees that my server will not have to be migrated again afterwards?

-Rackspace is constantly reviewing its global data-center footprint and makes decisions on their management based on the needs of our customers, market conditions, and company objectives in effect at that time.
+Rackspace is continually reviewing its global data center footprint and makes decisions on their management based on the needs of our customers, market conditions, and company objectives in effect at that time.
 At this time, we have no plans to relocate out of the new facility.

-#### Who should I contact if I have more questions about the migration?
+#### Whom should I contact if I have more questions about the migration?

 Contact us in any of the following ways:

--   Create a ticket in the MyRackspace Portal.
+-   Create a ticket in the MyRackspace Customer Portal.
 Request in the ticket that it be assigned to the HKG1 Migrations ticket queue.
 -   Ask a member of your account team for more information.
--   Respond to one of the ticket notifications that you will receive before your move night.
+-   Respond to one of the ticket notifications that you receive before your move night.